mdda/mdda.github.io/_posts/AI/2019-08-01-EMNLP-workshop-tracker.md

     Ken has proven that TFIDF can be surprisingly effective Use this as an initialisation

+    - Competition ends (we're on leaderboard)

+    Do better preproc on TSV :
+      Create list of 'must be nodeable' texts
+      Split apart alternatives = cells containing ';' Annotate 'table-purpose' column somehow
+        - maybe output 'triple with extras' as separate field?

     Run test on MAP ordering metrics to understand number of rankings that are meaningful to MAP scoring (+/- 0.0001, say) Create GitHub PR to fix evaluate.py